taylorshuang/Open-Grants-Program/applications/cess.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-* Work you have already done.
-* Wheter there are any other teams who have already contributed (financially) to the project.
+We already have a design prototype and pilots, and no any teams who have already contributed financially to the project.
+We have not applied for any other grants with this exact project.
-* Previous grants you may have applied for.